huiminlim/blockchain-demo/docs/README.md

 # blockchain-demo

+This is a Blockchain generator web application, hosted [here](https://huiminlim.github.io/blockchain-demo).

-This project explores the concepts and data structures surrounding Blockchain.
+This project explores the concepts and data structures in Blockchain.